drphil007/data2019/README.md

 This is the repository for the course Data Processing from the University of Amsterdam, spring 2019.

 The contents of this repository will be focused on programming assignments.
-The file tree is as following:

-- homework      folder
-- design        folder
-- preparations  folder
-- README.md     current file
+Programming assigments can also be viewed on the [Github Pages](https://drphil007.github.io/data2019/).